Berger once said:

 Photography, therefore, could be described as ‘the people’s art’.

-I am often struck by Dziga Vertov, who approaches cinema as an art form and shunned traditional or Western narrative in favour of images from real life.
+I am often struck by Dziga Vertov, who during the 1920s approached cinema as an art form and shunned the then traditional or Western narrative in favour of images from real life.
 He wrote:

 Like Vertov in the mid-1920s, I have grown bored of the mainstream commercial approach photography now seems to have adopted.
 The drive by many to produce technically excellent images, before they deem it ‘photography’ – in my view, often loses the very essence of the practice.